alirostami1/content/articles/cpp-memory-models-how-modern-cpp-manages-memory-safety.md

 - **Memory Orderings**: Fine-grained control over how operations on memory are synchronized between threads.

 Without a memory model, concurrent programs could behave unpredictably.
 Different CPUs might reorder instructions.

 ## Memory Management Techniques in C++

 When it comes to managing memory, C++ has all the tools we need.
-Along with

-plenty of ways to shoot yourself in the foot if we're not careful.
-Going from

-manual control with raw pointers to smart pointers and STL containers, memory

-management in C++ has evolved to reduce the risk of common pitfalls.
+Along with plenty of ways to shoot yourself in the foot if we're not careful.
+Going from manual control with raw pointers to smart pointers and STL containers, memory management in C++ has evolved to reduce the risk of common pitfalls.

 ### Manual Memory Management

-In the pre C++11 days, you’d allocate memory with `new` and free it with

-`delete`.
-While this gave developers complete control, it also introduced plenty

-of opportunities for mistakes:
+In the pre-C++11 days, you’d allocate memory with `new` and free it with `delete`.
+While this gave developers complete control, it also introduced plenty of opportunities for mistakes:

 - **Memory Leaks**: Forget to call `delete`.
 - **Double Delete**: Call `delete` twice.
 - **Dangling Pointers**: Use a pointer after it’s been deleted.

-Manual memory management is still useful in low-level code where every byte of

-memory matters, but for most cases, modern C++ offers safer options.
+Manual memory management is still useful in low-level code where every byte of memory matters, but for most cases, modern C++ offers safer options.

 ### RAII (Resource Acquisition Is Initialization)

-[RAII](https://en.cppreference.com/w/cpp/language/raii) is a confusiong way of

-saying, "Tie the lifetime of your resources (e.g. memory, file, network) to the

-lifetime of an object."
-With RAII, you don’t need to worry about explicitly

-freeing resources as they’re automatically cleaned up when the object goes out
+[RAII](https://en.cppreference.com/w/cpp/language/raii) is a confusiong way of saying, "Tie the lifetime of your resources (e.g. memory, file, network) to the lifetime of an object."
+With RAII, you don’t need to worry about explicitly freeing resources as they’re automatically cleaned up when the object goes out of scope.

-of scope.

 ```cpp
 #include <iostream>